 Do I Need an SSL Certificate?

-Here are three main advantages that an SSL certificate provides:
+Here are the main reasons you need an SSL certificate:

-- An SSL certificate is a simple way to protect your customers.
+- An SSL certificate is a simple way to protect your customers’ data during transmission.

-- An SSL certificate and a valid indicator show your users that they can trust you and your site.
+- A valid SSL certificate and the padlock icon in the browser show your users that they can trust you and your site.

-And if that’s not enough, purchasing an SSL certificate and moving to HTTPS allows you to use the HTTP/2 protocol, which also has quite a few advantages in terms of speed and the loading time of your WordPress site.
+Additionally, an SSL certificate and moving to HTTPS allows you to use the HTTP/2 protocol, which brings significant advantages in terms of speed and the loading time of your WordPress site.

 How to Obtain an SSL Certificate?

 There are several ways to obtain an SSL certificate, but for many websites, I recommend using Let’s Encrypt.
-It’s a provider of SSL certificates that issues certificates for free.
+It is a free, automated certificate authority that issues DV certificates at no cost.

-But if your hosting company does not offer support or if you have a complex site, such as a Membership site, an eCommerce store or WooCommerce, consider hiring a professional who will purchase a higher security level SSL certificate and install it for you.
+But if your hosting company does not offer support or if you have a complex site, such as a Membership site or a WooCommerce store, consider hiring a professional who will purchase a higher-level SSL certificate and install it for you.

 Beyond the installation of the SSL certificate, there is a process of transitioning to HTTPS that needs to be done.
 An SSL certificate without completing this process is not worth anything.